Global Cocoa Prices

 Cocoa Price Analysis

-However, based on recent data, prices have declined from their peak.
-Cocoa prices in New York have now dropped to $10,558, showing a slight decrease from the highest levels.
-Similarly, in the London market, prices have fallen to £9,519.
-This decline reflects a short-term correction in the market following the significant increases of the past year.
+According to recent data, prices have continued on a downward trend.
+Cocoa prices in New York have now dropped to $6,055.5, indicating a further decline from previous levels.
+In the London market, prices have also fallen to $8,412.
+This drop reflects a market correction after the sharp rise seen last year.

 Global Cocoa Bean Price Comparison: Africa vs. East Asia